-When this file is imported into 'Project Y', the Native File Importer will determine that:
+When this XML file is imported into 'Project Y', the Native XML Importer will determine that:

-- The root Package in Native file, 'Abstract Class Model', does not exist in the model
+- The root Package in XML, 'Abstract Class Model', does not exist in the model

 - The child Package 'Order' does exist in the model

-In such a scenario, where the root Package in Native file does not exist in the model but its children do, the 'Existing Import Item(s)' dialog will be displayed, which will list the items in Native file that already exist in the model:
+In such a scenario, where the root Package in XML does not exist in the model but its children do, the 'Existing Import Item(s)' dialog will be displayed, which will list the items in XML that already exist in the model: